api2cart/Android-sdk/docs/AccountApi.md

 //import org.openapitools.client.api.AccountApi;

 AccountApi apiInstance = new AccountApi();
-Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 Integer start = 0; // Integer | This parameter sets the number from which you want to get entities String ids = 3,14,25; // String | List of сomma-separated webhook ids try {
+Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 String ids = 3,14,25; // String | List of сomma-separated webhook ids try {
-    AccountFailedWebhooks200Response result = apiInstance.accountFailedWebhooks(count, start, ids);
+    AccountFailedWebhooks200Response result = apiInstance.accountFailedWebhooks(start, count, ids);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling AccountApi#accountFailedWebhooks");